GSA-TTS/identity-idva-docs/_pages/faqs.md

 ### How much time do I need to complete the study?

-Generally, the study should take 15 to 45 minutes.
+Generally, the study should take <strong>15 to 45 minutes</strong>.

 ### How does the study work?